wp-plugins/brid-video-easy-publish/readme.txt

 Yes!
 Once you first start to add a video into Brid you will be prompted to choose wether you would want us to host your video files or not.

+= What shortcodes can I use for Brid playlist widgets? =

+[brid_widget items="25" player="1" height="540" type="0" autoplay="1"]
+This is the basic template for a Brid playlist widget shortcode:

+items: set the number of videos you want to appear in the widget.
+Maximum allowed is 50.
+player: input the ID of the Brid player you wish to use.
+Contact Brid support if you are not sure what your player ID is.
+height: set the height in pixels for the widget.
+type: 1 for a playlist using YouTube videos.
+0 for anything else.
+autoplay: 1 if you wish for the widget to autoplay.
+0 for click to play.

 = Have any further questions? =

 See our extensive FAQ and documentation section here - https://brid.zendesk.com/hc/en-us